-It’s not about a branding exercise, or some abstract idea of professionalism.
-It's about helping your team feel comfortable and confident, so they're in the best mindset to play and learn with children.
+This isn't about a branding exercise, or some abstract idea of professionalism.
+Your policy should be there to help your team feel comfortable and confident, so they're in the best mindset to play and learn with children.

 Let’s take a second to clarify the difference between uniforms and dress codes.
 The two are close cousins, but there are a couple important distinctions that shape what they mean for the educators on your team.